 - 40. You may be allowed to follow an approved course of study at another institution, in whole or part substitution for one or more stages of your degree programme, in accordance with arrangements for collaborative provision in the relevant degree programme regulations or with the permission of the Degree Programme Director.
 For international students, this is subject to your having appropriate immigration status.
-Advice should be sought from the Visa Team Visa Support Student Progress Newcastle University (ncl.ac.uk). - 41.
+Advice should be sought from the Visa Team. - 41.
 Where standing arrangements governing study at another institution are specified in your degree programme regulations, those regulations and the relevant examination regulations govern how your performance is assessed during any such period of study and the manner in which this contributes to the assessment of your overall performance.